ritikranjan12/DSA_IN_C/README.md

 ## 🚀 DSA_IN_C
-# All data structure are here.
+   All topics of data structure are here.

 ## 🛠 Programming Language
-# C
+  C

 ## Author